hetznercloud/fleeting-plugin-hetzner/docs/references/configuration.md

     <td><code>user_data</code> and <code>user_data_file</code></td>
     <td>string</td>
     <td>
-      Configuration for the provisioning utility that run during the instances creation.
+      Configuration for the provisioning utility that runs during the instances creation.
       On Ubuntu, you can provide a Cloud Init configuration to setup the instances.
 Make sure to wait for the instances to be ready before scheduling jobs on them by using the autoscaler <code>instance_ready_command</code> config.